Visconti Castle (Trezzo sull'Adda)

 The Visconti Castle of Trezzo was a mediaeval castle built between 1370 and 1377 by Bernabò Visconti, Lord of Milan, at Trezzo sull'Adda, Lombardy, Northern Italy.
-It included a massive tower, 42-meter high, and a fortified bridge on the Adda river on a single arch with a record 72-meter span.
+It included a massive tower, 42-meters high, and a fortified bridge on the Adda river on a single arch with a record 72-meter span.

 The bridge was deliberately destroyed in the 15th century during an attack on the castle.
 In the course of the 18th and 19th centuries, the walls of the castle were partly demolished to obtain construction materials.
 The stone elements of the collapsed bridge were moved to Milan for the construction of the Napoleonic Arena.

 The first initiatives to preserve the remains of the castle were taken in the second half of the 19th century.
 The surviving parts are today reduced to the tower, the bridge abutments, some walls, and the casemates.

 History

 Origins

 Since prehistoric times, the castle's site hosted a Celtic settlement and, after the 7th century, was inhabited by Lombard populations.
 The first fortifications on the hill are attributed to them.
 Along with the Early Middle Ages and until the 13th century, the buildings were repeatedly transformed.

 Towers were built on two points of the peninsula: at the northern end, the Teodolinda Tower, named after the Lombard queen; on the eastern side, the Black Tower (the Torre Nera) traditionally attributed to the Emperor Frederick Barbarossa.